 The proofreader works with what we call a style sheet, a document created by the copyeditor to track editorial decisions.
 That way, the proofreader can be sure they don’t override a decision the copyeditor made or introduce a mistake.

 You should have ideally been through some stages of developmental editing.
 Your manuscript should have been copyedited before sending it on to a proofreader.
 You need to be ready to publish once the proofreading process is complete.

-As with copyediting, if you’re aiming for traditional publication, you don’t need to hire a proofreader.
+As with copyediting, if you’re aiming for traditional publication, you don’t need to hire a freelance proofreader.
 Authors who sign book deals have copyediting and proofreading provided for them by the publisher.

 Other types of fiction “editing”

 As I mentioned before, there are other types of fiction editing that aren’t “editing” in the traditional sense, but still fall under the editorial umbrella.
 This includes things like: